DarthNitos/React_User_API_Fetch/README.md

-# Planet Card React App
+# React User API Fetch

 Mini React js project to fetch User API and display it